cryptoadvance/specter-javacard/tests/README.md

 # Install requirements

+On Linux you need: `sudo apt install swig libpcsclite-dev`

+1. Install requirements: `pip3 install -r requirements.txt`
-1. You should have [libsecp256k1](https://github.com/bitcoin-core/secp256k1) installed in the system.
+2. You should have [libsecp256k1](https://github.com/bitcoin-core/secp256k1) installed in the system.
 For now.
-2. Install requirements: `pip3 install -r requirements.txt`

 # Running tests